 Email marketers can use bold words, headings, underlines, lists, bullet points, or different text colors to grab their attention.

 Commitment pattern is followed once the users have found the information that they were looking for.
 This pattern highlights the commitment to read the entire text.

 This pattern is usually preceded by another pattern like “spotted” or “F-shaped pattern” because users are scanning the page.
 Once they find something of interest, they will stop and give it a detailed read.

 Ideally, you want to see commitment pattern around your call to action.
 The best way to do that is to highlight what’s in it for them.

-- The “Z” Pattern:
+The “Z” Pattern

 There’s another pattern that is not discussed in this study and it is known as the “Z” pattern.
 This reading pattern starts and ends with two horizontal lines like the F-shaped pattern.
 The only difference is that the user moves down in a pattern that resembles Z.

-Here’s an example with a template that places a Call to action at the finishing point of this pattern.
+Here’s an example with a template that places a call to action at the finishing point of this pattern.

 Remember that these patterns are not carved in stone.
 Readers can start from a specific pattern and change to another while going through the emails.
 Businesses also need to keep the mobile effect in mind.
-Some reading patterns that were quite common on desktops might be rare on mobile phones.
+Some reading patterns that are quite common on desktops might be rare on mobile phones.